benvial/pytheas/README.rst

 - periodic media in 2D and 3D with computation of diffraction efficiencies
 - scattering analysis in 2D and 3D
-- bloch mode analysis of metamaterials
+- Bloch mode analysis of metamaterials
 - treatment of open geometries with perfectly matched layers
 - tools to define arbitrary permittivity distributions
 - quasi-normal mode analysis